cotriml/bossabox-backend-challenge/requirements/tools/load-tools.md

-# Listar Ferramentas
+# Load Tools

-> ## Caso de Sucesso ✅
+> ## Success ✅

-1. Recebe uma requisição do tipo GET na rota /api/tools
+1. Receive a GET request on /api/tools route
-2. Valida se a requisição foi feita por um usuário autenticado
+2. Validate if the request was made by an authenticated user
-5. Retorna 200 com uma lista de todos as ferramentas
+5. Returns 200 with a list of tools

-> ## Exceções ❌
+> ## Exception ❌

-1. Retorna erro 404 se API não existir
+1. Returns 404 if route not found
-2. Retorna erro 403 se usuário não autenticado
+2. Returns 403 if user not authenticated
-3. Retorna erro 500 se erro ao tentar listar ferramentas
+3. Returns 500 if error when loading tools